vinayredkar/Image-Compression-Website/README.md

-# Video-Compression-Website-
+# Image-Compression-Website-
-Video Compression Website build on flask to compress video resolution and storage space
+Image Compression Website build on flask to compress video resolution and storage space